aditjain588/CPT_S-321-Object-Oriented-Software-Design/LocalStoreDesktopApplication/README.md

 </br>
 **- Save search:** If an employee selects this functionality, the last search that was performed will be saved to a file in a subdirectory of the project called “searches”.
-The file name should indicate the date and time that the search was performed in the following format: <yyyy>-
+The file name should indicate the date and time that the search was performed in the following format: yyyy-
 <mm>-<dd>-<hh>h<mm>m<ss>s.txt.
 For example, if the search was performed at
 8:34:30pm on February 4, 2021 the filename would be “2021-02-04-20h34m30s.txt”
 The first line of the file should contain the sequences of characters that the employee used